rse/huds-hud-training/README.md

     ...and is controlled interactively with the keystroke
     <kbd>BACKSPACE</kbd> (for removing the lowest/oldest popup) or
     programmatically with the remote HUDS event `popup.remove`.
-The popups of the attendees are extracted from `message` fields in data received with the remote HUDS event `chat` (usually injected into HUDS via MQTT through the integration of a companion chat system).
+The popups of the attendees are extracted from `text` field in data received with the remote HUDS event `message` (usually injected into HUDS via MQTT through the integration of a companion chat system).
 A message ending in "?" is considered a question. a message ending in "!" is considered an objection and everything else is considered a comment.
-In addition to the HUDS event `chat` one can also use the `popup.add` event with the data `{ type, title, message, image? }` to add a popup.
+In addition to the HUDS event `message` one can also use the `popup.add` event with the data `{ client, text, title?, image?, type }` to add a popup.

 -   **BANNER**:<br/>